William North Rice: Early life and education

-William North Rice was born November 21, 1845 in Marblehead, Massachusetts to the Rev. William Rice and Caroline Laura (North) Rice.
+Rice was born November 21, 1845, in Marblehead, Massachusetts, to the Rev. William Rice and Caroline Laura (North) Rice.
 He prepared for college at Springfield High School in Springfield, Massachusetts, and graduated in 1865 with a bachelor's degree from Wesleyan University in Middletown, Connecticut, serving as class valedictorian.
 His interest in religious ministry began early with an invitation to preach at Grace Church in Boston shortly after his graduation in 1865.
 In 1867 after studies at the Sheffield Scientific School of Yale College, he earned the first PhD in the United States to be awarded in the field of Geology.
 Upon graduation from Yale, he was offered a faculty position at Wesleyan University, but he opted to undertake post-doctoral studies in Germany for a year at the renowned Institute of Natural History established by Alexander von Humboldt (1769–1859) at the University of Berlin.
 Later in 1886, he earned a doctor of laws (LL.D.) degree at Syracuse University.